 In Canada, the voltage is 120 V with 60 Hz frequency.

-No international standard exists for power supply (voltage and frequency, the V and Hz numbers, respectively), so voltages and currents vary from country to country, meaning your gadget may not work properly when travelling abroad.
+No international standard exists for power supply (voltage and frequency, the V and Hz numbers, respectively), so voltages and currents vary from country to country, meaning your gadget may not work properly when traveling abroad.

-Before you plug something in to a Canadian socket you may have to adjust the voltage and current using a power converter.
+Before you plug something into a Canadian socket you may have to adjust the voltage and current using a power converter.

 You can buy power converters online at Amazon or at any appliance store, travel store, airport or department store.

 In Canada, the electric wall outlets where the plugs go are for types A and B, requiring two and three prong plugs, respectively (see the photo of a three-pronged B-type plug on the left).

 This type of plug differs from those used in Europe, Australia, the United Kingdom and most of South America, Africa, and Asia.
 People traveling from these countries to Canada will have to purchase a plug adapter in order to use their small appliances, laptops, and other gadgets.